willkg/douglas/docs/dev_testing.rst

 Testing
 =======

-In the pyblosxom git repository, there are two big things that have test suites:
+In the douglas git repository, there are two big things that have test suites:

-1. the Pyblosxom core code
+1. the Douglas core code
 2. the plugins that are in plugins/

 These have two separate testing infrastructures, but both are based on unittest which comes with Python.

-Pyblosxom core code testing
+Douglas core code testing
 ===========================

-These tests are located in ``Pyblosxom/tests/`` and test the Pyblosxom core functionality and all core plugins.
+These tests are located in ``Douglas/tests/`` and test the Douglas core functionality and all core plugins.

 Tests are executed by::